| Phylum Chordata

 range from tiny ones less than 5cm to larger ones up to 20cm.
 Butterflyfishes

-are generally active during the day and rest in a safe place at night.
+are generally active during the day and hide in safe resting places at night.

 What